 We are the largest buyer of biopharmaceutical royalties and a leading funder of innovation across the biopharmaceutical industry.
 Since our founding in 1996, we have been pioneers in the royalty market, collaborating with innovators from academic institutions, research hospitals and not-for-profits through small and mid-cap biotechnology companies to leading global pharmaceutical companies.
-We have assembled a portfolio of royalties which entitles us to payments based directly on the top-line sales of many of the industry's leading therapies, which includes royalties on more than 35 commercial products, including AbbVie and Johnson & Johnson's Imbruvica, Astellas and Pfizer's Xtandi, Biogen's Tysabri, Johnson & Johnson's Tremfya, Gilead's Trodelvy, Merck's Januvia, Novartis' Promacta, Vertex's Kalydeco, Orkambi, Symdeko and Trikafta, and ten development-stage product candidates.
-We fund innovation in the biopharmaceutical industry both directly and indirectly when we partner with companies to co-fund late-stage clinical trials and new product launches in exchange for future royalties, and indirectly when we acquire existing royalties from the original innovators.
+We have assembled a portfolio of royalties which entitles us to payments based directly on the top-line sales of many of the industry's leading therapies, which includes royalties on more than 35 commercial products, including Vertex's Trikafta, Kalydeco, Orkambi and Symdeko, Biogen's Tysabri, AbbVie and Johnson & Johnson's Imbruvica, Astellas and Pfizer's Xtandi, GSK's Trelegy, Novartis' Promacta, Pfizer's Nurtec ODT, Johnson & Johnson's Tremfya, Roche's Evrysdi, Gilead's Trodelvy, and 12 development-stage product candidates.
+We fund innovation in the biopharmaceutical industry both directly and indirectly - directly when we partner with companies to co-fund late-stage clinical trials and new product launches in exchange for future royalties, and indirectly when we acquire existing royalties from the original innovators.

-Our capital-efficient business model enables us to benefit from many of the most attractive characteristics of the biopharmaceutical industry, including long product life cycles, significant barriers to entry and noncyclical revenues, but with substantially reduced exposure to many common industry challenges such as early stage development risk, therapeutic area constraints, high research and development costs, and high fixed manufacturing and marketing costs.
+Our capital-efficient business model enables us to benefit from many of the most attractive characteristics of the biopharmaceutical industry, including long product life cycles, significant barriers to entry and noncyclical revenues, but with substantially reduced exposure to many common industry challenges such as early-stage development risk, therapeutic area constraints, high research and development ("R&D") costs, and high fixed manufacturing and marketing costs.
 We have a highly flexible approach that is agnostic to both therapeutic area and treatment modality, allowing us to acquire royalties on the most attractive therapies across the biopharmaceutical industry.

 The success of our business has been the result of a focused strategy of actively identifying and tracking the development and commercialization of key new therapies, allowing us to move quickly to make acquisitions when opportunities arise.
 We acquire royalties on approved products, often in the early stages of their commercial launches, and development-stage product candidates with strong proof of concept data, mitigating development risk and expanding our opportunity set.
-From 1996 through 2021, we have deployed more than \$22 billion of cash to acquire biopharmaceutical royalties, representing more than 50% of all royalty transactions during this period.
-From 2012, when we began acquiring royalties on development-stage product candidates, through 2021, we have deployed more than \$17 billion of cash to acquire biopharmaceutical royalties, representing approximately 60% of all royalty transactions during this period.
+From 2012, when we began acquiring royalties on development-stage product candidates, through January 31, 2023, we have entered into transactions to acquire biopharmaceutical royalties, milestones and related assets with an aggregated transaction value of \$24 billion, representing approximately 60% of all royalty transactions by value announced during this period.

-In 2021, we generated cash from operating activities of \$2.0 billion, Adjusted Cash Receipts (as defined in "-Non-GAAP Financial Results") of \$2.1 billion and Adjusted Cash Flow (as defined in "-Non-GAAP Financial Results") of \$1.8 billion.
-We deployed \$2.7 billion of cash in 2021 for royalties and related securities.
+In 2022, we generated net cash from operating activities of \$2.1 billion, Adjusted Cash Receipts (as defined in "Non-GAAP Financial Results") of \$2.8 billion, Adjusted EBITDA (as defined in "Non-GAAP Financial Results") of \$2.6 billion and Adjusted Cash Flow (as defined in "Non-GAAP Financial Results") of \$2.2 billion.
+We deployed \$2.5 billion of cash in 2022 to acquire royalties, milestones and related assets.